uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/sections/sorting.md

 People often perform this when they physically sort items.
 It can also be a very useful algorithm to use if you already have a sorted set of data and want to add a new piece of data into the set.
-For example if you owned a library and purchased a new book you wouldn't do a Selection Sort on the entire library just to place this new book, you would simply insert the new book in its correct place.
+For example if you owned a library and purchased a new book you wouldn't do a selection sort on the entire library just to place this new book, you would simply insert the new book in its correct place.

 ## Quicksort